csmead/csmead.github.io/index.markdown

 author_profile: true
 ---

-The stuff I would talk to you about if I could have coffee with you in the office.
+If offices, contact with other human beings, and coffee breaks were still a thing, here's all the stuff I would talk to you about!
+Mostly fun facts from whatever book I happen to be reading.
+Very little to do with our actual job.

+I link to Amazon in my [book reviews](/tags/reviews) because it's the most convenient way to share book details.
+I'm not an Amazon affiliate and I'm not getting paid for promoting any books.

+📚 Support your local bookstore and public library when you can!

-**Up Next:** [The Great Influenza](https://www.amazon.com/Great-Influenza-Deadliest-Pandemic-History/dp/0143036491) by John Barry
+**Reading Now:** [The Great Influenza](https://www.amazon.com/Great-Influenza-Deadliest-Pandemic-History/dp/0143036491) by John Barry